Adversarial Robustness in One-Stage Learning-to-Defer: EXPERIMENTS

 \subsubsection{CIFAR10}

-\paragraph{Setting.} Both the model and the predictor are implemented using ResNet-4 \citep{he2015deepresiduallearningimage} and trained with the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} for 400 epochs.
+\phantomsection \paragraph*{Setting.} The augmented classifier is implemented using ResNet-4 \citep{he2015deepresiduallearningimage} and trained with the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} for 400 epochs.
 As experts, we employ three ResNet-16 models, each trained on a subset of the dataset; their accuracies are reported in Appendix~\ref{cifar10_exp}.
 The consultation costs are set as follows: $\beta_{j \leq K}=0$ for predictions, and $\beta_{K+1}=0.05$, $\beta_{K+2}=0.075$, and $\beta_{K+3}=0.1$ for the experts.
 The baseline method uses a learning rate of $0.005$, while our approach employs a learning rate of $0.01$.
 For the PGD attack, we set $\epsilon=0.03137$, and in our method we additionally use the hyperparameters $\rho=1.0$ and $\nu=0.002$.

-\paragraph{Results.} Table~\ref{tab:cifar10} reports performance on the CIFAR-10 dataset, comparing our approach with \citet{mao2024principledapproacheslearningdefer}.
+\phantomsection \paragraph*{Results.} Table~\ref{tab:cifar10} reports performance on the CIFAR-10 dataset, comparing our approach with \citet{mao2024principledapproacheslearningdefer}.
 The baseline achieves slightly higher clean accuracy ($82.67$ vs.\ $75.60$), but this advantage vanishes under adversarial perturbations: its accuracy collapses to $27.47$ (untargeted) and $19.80$ (targeted).
 In contrast, our method preserves robustness, improving untargeted accuracy by more than $24\%$ and targeted accuracy by nearly $49\%$.
-Furthermore, our approach attains a substantially lower adversarial true deferral loss (see Lemma~\ref{lem:tlcrobustness}), which indicates not only fewer prediction errors but also more efficient expert consultation.
-These results confirm that our surrogate-based methods remain reliable under attack while retaining competitive clean performance.
+Furthermore, our approach attains a substantially lower empirical adversarial deferral loss under the outcome-wise evaluation metric of Lemma~\ref{lem:tlcrobustness}.
+These results indicate that our surrogate-based methods improve attacked performance while retaining competitive clean performance.